Death Sparks Unrest At Major Migrant Camp In Greece - UrduPoint

 "A large part of the camp's administrative services was destroyed," said Logothetis, adding that no injuries were reported.

-The UN refugee agency's spokesperson in Athens Boris Cheshirkov said the damage is still being evaluated but that many camp residents have likely been left homeless.
+The UN refugee agency's spokesman in Athens, Boris Cheshirkov, said the damage is still being evaluated but that many camp residents have likely been left homeless.

+"Authorities are still assessing the damages but a few hundred people are likely affected because their shelters have burned down.